apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

     For certain add-ons, the installable part might say when the kubeGitVersion content includes *eks* and *ack*, the auto-install is enabled.

-    In this case, you can check the version of the Kubernetes cluster, and run the following command.
+    In this case, you can check the version of the Kubernetes cluster.

     ```bash
     kubectl version -ojson | jq '.serverVersion.gitVersion'